Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal7.md

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

 Upon reseaarch I think that there is a great opportunity for the council to leverage towards low/no code as it it low costing/maintaning, innovative opportunities by amalgamating AI with lwo code and this is good as AI is currently only able to convey low code accurately.
-Therefore implementing this for the coucil within the agile framework will be effective and efficient.
+Therefore, implementing this for the council within the agile framework will be effective and efficient.

 References